cryptoinhero/zurbank/src/zurbank/doc/rpc-api.md

 [                                // (array of JSON objects)
   {
-    "txid" : "hash",                 // (string) the hex-encoded hash of the transaction "sendingaddress" : "address",    // (string) the Bitcoin address of the sender "referenceaddress" : "address",  // (string) a Bitcoin address used as reference (if any) "ismine" : true|false,           // (boolean) whether the transaction involves an address in the wallet "confirmations" : nnnnnnnnnn,    // (number) the number of transaction confirmations "fee" : "n.nnnnnnnn",            // (string) the transaction fee in zurcoins
+    "txid" : "hash",                 // (string) the hex-encoded hash of the transaction "sendingaddress" : "address",    // (string) the Zurcoin address of the sender "referenceaddress" : "address",  // (string) a Zurcoin address used as reference (if any) "ismine" : true|false,           // (boolean) whether the transaction involves an address in the wallet "confirmations" : nnnnnnnnnn,    // (number) the number of transaction confirmations "fee" : "n.nnnnnnnn",            // (string) the transaction fee in zurcoins